Abstract

 This function can only be called using Octets

-as data type and Integer
+type and Integer

-as number type because it is a low-level API that is expected to be only needed in rare cases.
+API that is expected to be only needed in rare cases.

-If too little input data is supplied to process the entire header, exception Too_Few_Header_Bytes
+If too little input data is supplied to process the entire header,

 is raised.